 Draw a fine, light line to outline the main features of your subject.
 Then build on this layer afterwards with layers of shading.

-The following techniques of hatching, stippling and tonal sketching are all types of shading methods.
+The following methods of hatching, stippling and tonal sketching are all types of shading techniques.
 These techniques will allow you to create values in your artwork.
 In art, a value is the relative lightness or darkness of a colour.
 So by using these different shading techniques, you can create highlights, shadows and give your drawing depth and form.

 Hatching is the technique of creating parallel lines to give the illusion of light and shadow.
 Draw lines closer together to create dark values, lines further from one another create highlights and mid tones in a drawing.
 Apply more pressure to the pencil for the darkest areas.

 To be successful at the hatching technique, hold the pencil in a loose fashion.
 This means instead of pressing hard on the lead and using your wrist to draw, try and draw by keeping your wrist straight and moving your elbow.
 This will create longer, lighter, more sweeping strokes for the hatched lines.
 For extra long hatch lines, try keeping your elbow in one position and moving your shoulder to create pencil lines.
 It may seem basic to reassess how you hold a pencil, but especially if you’re a self taught artist, basics are easy to miss out on.

 Cross hatching is a type of hatching, whereby parallel lines are drawn next to one another to create light and dark values.
 Perpendicular lines are then drawn over the top of the first lines in a similar hatching style.
 Rembrandt used this drawing technique in his etchings, ink drawings and silver point pieces.
 This is a versatile technique as you can use it with pen, graphite, charcoal or pen.
 Use this technique in conjunction with others on the list to create a variety of effects.
 Cross hatching creates a wonderful texture when you look at the drawing up close, but when you step away, it will appear as smoother shading.